james-haddock/get-sorty/README.md

 ### Background Service and Configuration CLI
 The application operates as a background service, discreetly monitoring file system activity with minimal impact on system resources, ensuring a smooth user experience.

   In addition, a separate Command Line Interface (CLI) is provided for configuration.
 This CLI can be used in conjunction with the service, allowing users to adjust settings and parameters as needed.
-It communicates with the service via a RESTful API, providing a flexible and efficient means of interaction.
+It communicates with the service via sockets and Inter-Process Communication (IPC), providing a flexible and efficient means of interaction.

   This combination of a low-impact background service and a separate, interactive CLI contributes to the application's usability and adaptability.